-The closing entry date for the Event is <day/date>.
+The closing entry date for the event is March 30, 2023.

-I.12 ACKNOWLEDGEMENT OF RESPONSIBILITY AND ASSUMPTION OF RISK
+1.12 ACKNOWLEDGEMENT OF RESPONSIBILITY AND ASSUMPTION OF RISK

-- I.12.1 A competitor, by entering the event, acknowledges awareness of, and agreement with, the responsibility legally transferred to the pilot in command under the Federal Aviation Regulations (FAR's) about the personal decision to fly his balloon and any bodily injury or property damage resulting therefrom is solely the pilot's liability. - 1.12.2 The competitor acknowledges that none of the flights are mandatory and that all flights will be made at the sole discretion of the competitor.
-Competitor's decisions as pilot in command may affect his standings in competitive events and any awards or prizes to which the competitor might otherwise be entitled if choosing not to fly.

-1.12.3 The balloon and other property of a competitor shall always be at risk of the competitor.
-By entering the Event a competitor agrees to waive all claim for injury to himself or loss or damage to his property.
+- I.12.1 A competitor, by entering the event, acknowledges awareness of, and agreement with, the responsibility legally transferred to the pilot in command under the Federal Aviation Regulations (FAR's) as regards the personal decision to fly his balloon and any bodily injury or property damage resulting from is solely the pilot's liability. - 1.12.2 The competitor acknowledges that none of the flights are mandatory and that all flights will be made at the sole discretion of the competitor.
+Competitor's decisions as pilot in command may affect his standings in competitive events and any club recognition for Club Champion and New Mexico State Champion shall be affected if choosing not to fly. - 1.12.3 The balloon and other property of a competitor shall be at risk of the competitor at all times.
+By entering the Event a competitor agrees to waive all claims for injury to himself or loss of damage to his property.